EnzoRg/rf-electronic-systems/README.md

 # RF Electronic Systems 📡

-## Radio Link Planning Design
+## Radio Link Planning
+#### Radio Link
+- Designed link planning of a Radio Transmission at 8 GHz.
+- Simulation with **Radio Mobile**.

+#### Calculated of the signal attenuation
+- Calculated de signal attenuation with a COST 231 Walfisch- Ikegami Model.

-## Amplifier Design
+## Amplifier
-Three stages RF amplifier design with a 1W of power out at 100 MHz.
-Simulation with **ADS Keysight**
+- Designed of a three stages RF amplifier at 100 MH, calculated the power for 1W.
+- Simulated in **ADS Keysight**.